 6. Manage your managers (including yourself)

-Employee/manager rifts are perhaps the number one reason for staff turnover.
+Employee/manager rifts are perhaps the number one reason for hotel staff turnover.
 People don’t quit jobs, they quit managers, as the old saying goes.

 Keep track of manager performance – including your own – by seeking feedback from employees, and use training to arm your managers with the soft skills they need to successfully lead their teams.
 Hotel general manager jobs are extremely interpersonal, so you need to ensure you have excellent communication and social skills if you are to keep your employees around.